You won’t find a more detailed Force USA G15 review anywhere else but here!

 The Force USA G15 is available in many different countries.
 There isn’t one online retailer that sells to all the different countries.
 Rather, each country has its own online retailer(s) that you can buy from.

 In the following sections, I’ll tell you the best place to buy the G15 depending on where you live.
 I’ll also give you region-specific shipping information for each country/retailer…

 …But before I get into those details, I’ll lay out some universal shipping info and advice for the G15.
 It’s applicable to all orders, regardless of where you’re ordering from:

 - Your order is delivered using an LTL freight trucking company.
 This is the go-to delivery method for such large and heavy items.
 It’s cost-effective and minimizes the likelihood of damage during transit.

 - The trucking company will contact you ahead of time to confirm a delivery date and time to ensure you’ll be there.

 - Make sure you inspect the shipment before you sign to ensure there’s no damage and verify everything is there.

 - It is a curbside delivery, which means they leave it on your driveway.
 The truckers won’t bring it inside for you, so come prepared to do some lifting and carrying.

 - The base unit is shipped on a single pallet.
 It’s packaged inside 4 wooden crates.
-It has a super heavy shipping weight of 1213 lbs thanks to the 2 weight stacks.
+It has a super heavy shipping weight of 1213 lbs (including shipping materials) thanks to the 2 weight stacks.